-Storage space under the ladder with shelves and woven baskets photo by.
+Storage space under the ladder with shelves and woven baskets can be a great way to add extra storage to your home.
 See How to Install an Inexpensive Stair Runner for full step-by-step instructions.
 Many hanging lanterns from the first half of the 20th century had a humble design, and seemed to have been manufactured by blacksmiths rather than machines.
 The years and the elements hadn't been kind to the exterior of this thick 94-year-old cypress door.

 The varnish flakes still stuck to the wood in stains, while the rest of the surface was rough and dried out by the effects of water and sun.
 Wooden front doors everywhere suffer the same attacks, and many end up in the trash, replaced by mass-produced, low-maintenance metal and fiberglass substitutes.
 But you can breathe new life into your old door with a few affordable supplies.
 Long before the advent of stretch sheet flooring and plastic laminate planks, vinyl tiles existed.